 To circumvent this, you have a few options:

-- Reset your Tour history from using Test Mode
+- Reset your Tour history from using Test Mode and also see note below.

 - Set the Recurrence of the Tour to every time